Endpoint: Peripheral Control

 Control access by peripheral type and add exemptions: If you select this, you can go on to set access policies for peripheral types.

-You can't add peripheral exemptions at the global level, so you will need to do this at the customer level.
+You can't add peripheral exemptions at the global level, so you will need to do this at the sub-estate level.

 Set Access Policies